jwliao1209/Online-Dictionary-Learning/README.md

-# Sparse Dictionary Learning for Image Inpainting
+# Image Inpainting using Online Dictionary Learning

 This repository is implementation of final project for Optimization for Data Science course in 2020 fall semester at National Chiao Tung University.